NEW Program FAQs - Kenneth Rainin Foundation

 What percentage of awards are made to applicants who have never received a NEW Program grant before?

 The NEW Program strives to be accessible to first time applicants.
-In 2023, 63% of the awards made were to first-time recipients.
+On average, 58% of awards were made to first time recipients over the last two cycles.

 Discipline Focus & Artist Collaboration